ahmedaao/design-autonomous-car/README.md

 ## Data Source

-Input Images and masks are dowloaded here: [CITYSCAPES](https://www.cityscapes-dataset.com/dataset-overview/)
+Input Images and output masks are dowloaded here: [CITYSCAPES](https://www.cityscapes-dataset.com/dataset-overview/)
 You have to dowload 2 zip files:
 1. P8_Cityscapes_leftImg8bit_trainvaltest.zip for original images
 2. P8_Cityscapes_gtFine_trainvaltest.zip for masks

-You have to manually unzip these 2 zip folders:
+You have to manually unzip these 2 zip files:

 ```
 mkdir -p data/raw